WyattBlue/auto-editor/resources/docs.md

 type    | int
 range   | 0 to Infinity
 default | 4
-shorts  | `-m`
+short   | `-m`

 ## Changing Video Speed
 Video speed will change speed of the output's video and audio.
 For instance, if the speed is set to 2.
-Half of the frames will be dropped and the audio will be speed up with phasevocoder.
-This does not affect parts of the that are below the silent threshold.
+Half of the frames will be dropped and the audio will be speed up.
+This does not affect parts of the video that are below the silent threshold.
 ```
  $ python auto-editor.py example.mp4 --video_speed 2
 ```